-Mr. Paulson graduated from St. Thomas University School of Law in 2004 and has practiced public interest law since 2005.
-He has worked in Dade Legal Aid’s Miami Beach Domestic Violence Department in the Miami Beach Police Station and in Dade Legal Aid’s Downtown Miami location under the Victims of Crime Act Project.
-He handles a high-volume practice specializing in domestic violence and family law matters and has represented victims in over 1,000 bench trials.
-In addition to representing victims of Domestic Violence, Sexual Violence, Dating Violence and Repeat Violence in Permanent Restraining Order hearings, Mr. Paulson trains and supervises new attorneys, pro bono attorneys and certified legal interns.
-He also participates in outreach programs with training service providers, victim advocates and police officers.
-He is a Past-President of the South Miami-Kendall Bar Association and Board President of WeCare of South Dade, Inc. Mr. Paulson is admitted to practice in the Middle and Southern Districts of Florida and is fluent in Spanish.
+Steven Paulson has been with Dade Legal Aid since 2005.
+He is the supervisor of the domestic violence unit and is Dade Legal Aid’s Director of Litigation.
+He graduated from St. Thomas University School of Law in 2004 and has practiced public interest law ever since.
+He currently works throughout Miami-Dade County under the Victims of Crime Act Project.
+He handles a high-volume practice specializing in domestic violence and family law matters and has worked with more than 3,000 clients in over 1,000 bench trials, representing victims of Domestic Violence, Sexual Violence, Dating Violence and Repeat Violence in Permanent Restraining Order hearings.
+As Dade Legal Aid’s Director of Litigation, he is responsible for training, mentoring and supervising staff attorneys, volunteers and certified legal interns.
+He also participates in outreach programs training service providers, victim advocates and police officers.
+He is a Past-President of the South Miami-Kendall Bar Association and continues to be active throughout the community.
 In his free time, he is a talented musician and aviator.

 Ms. Grosman began her career at Dade Legal Aid in 2006 representing victims’ rights in domestic violence injunction hearings.
-She is currently a Family Law Staff Attorney in the Family Department where she handles complex family cases.
-Ms. Grosman serves as a volunteer Guardian Ad Litem and mentors volunteer attorneys through Put Something Back.
-She is a Founding Fellow of the Inaugural Class of the Dade Legal Aid Leadership Academy and serves as the Academy’s coordinator.
-In addition, Ms. Grosman assists with fundraising and special events such as the Battle of the Bands and the Patently Impossible Project.
-She is a member of the Board of Directors of the Dade County Bar Association Young Lawyers Section, a member of the Cuban American Bar Association and Switchboard of Miami Women’s Leadership Council.
-In 2016, she served as Host Committee Chair of the 5th Annual Singles for Switchboard Bachelor Auction.
-Ms. Grosman has authored numerous articles featuring the importance of pro bono work including “Lawyers Can Lend a Hand by Doing Pro Bono Work” which was published in the Miami Herald in 2008.
-She earned her JD from Stetson University College of Law in St. Petersburg and her BA from Barry University in Miami Shores.
+She is currently a Staff Attorney in the Family Unit where she handles complex family cases, serves as a Guardian Ad Litem in contested family cases, and mentors hundreds of pro bono GAL attorneys through the Child Advocacy Project at Put Something Back.
+She created a Pro Bono Users Guide and FAQ for GAL Volunteer Attorneys through a Florida Bar Foundation grant and keeps the manual and volunteers up to date.
+The founding fellow of the Inaugural Class of the Dade Legal Aid Leadership Academy, she serves as its Coordinator and recruits talented lawyers to serve as ambassadors.
+In addition, Ms. Grosman organizes a variety of special events, fundraisers, and projects for the agency year-round.
+She is a Member of the Board of Directors of the Dade County Bar Association and serves on its Membership Committee.
+She previously served on the board of the Young Lawyers Section.
+In 2017, she received the Legal Luminaries Top Pro Bono & Public Interest Attorney Award for outstanding community involvement.
+In 2016, she was named one of the Top 40 Under 40 Lawyers of South Florida by the Cystic Fibrosis Foundation for taking on numerous leadership roles.
+She served as Host Committee Chair of the 5th Annual Singles for Switchboard Bachelor Auction and has been featured in Brickell Magazine “Miami’s Best Dressed” edition.
+Ms. Grosman authored an article on the importance of performing pro bono work entitled “Lawyers Can Lend a Hand by Doing Pro Bono Work” which appeared in the Miami Herald and assists with social media and newsletters.
+She earned her JD from Stetson University College of Law and her BA from Barry University.
 She is fluent in Spanish.

-Ms. Viggiano is a graduate of St. Thomas University School of Law.
-She joined Dade Legal Aid as a certified intern in 2008 in the Domestic Violence Department and represented victims of domestic violence under the supervision of an attorney.
-After graduation, she began working with the Child Advocacy Project zealously representing teens ages 14-19 years in dependency proceedings and assisting them with their transition from foster care to independent living.
-She is thoughtful and dedicated guardian ad litem attorney, frequent lecturer on child advocacy issues and mentor to pro bono attorneys handling human sex trafficking cases for foster youth.
+Ms. Viggiano is a 2008 graduate of St. Thomas University School of Law.
+While in law school, she joined Dade Legal Aid as a Certified Legal Intern in the Domestic Violence Department and represented victims of domestic violence under the supervision of an attorney.
+After graduation, she joined the Child Advocacy team in 2009 where she zealously represented teens ages 14-19 years in dependency proceedings and assisted them with their transition from foster care to independent living.
+She is an accomplished and dedicated Guardian ad Litem Attorney, frequent lecturer on child advocacy issues and mentor to Put Something Back pro bono attorneys handling human sex trafficking cases for foster youth.